samuelemusiani/github-orgs-mirror/README.md

-Simple python scrypt to mirror al the repositories of a github organization on forgejo.
+Simple python scrypt to mirror all the repositories of a github organization on forgejo.

 In order to create repos on forgejo you must provide an access token.
 You can